Python: Introduction

 Programming variables, however, differ from the algebraic variables in some respects.
 The most obvious one is their names.
 Algebraic variables has only one letter; the most common is x, followed by y and z.
 After that we have a, b and c and if things get involved we have the remaining 20 letters of the English alphabet.
 Programming variables, however, can have as many letters as are required in order to describe the data type stored in that variable and what that data is to be used for within the program.
 There are many conventions for naming programming variables Two that we have discussed here are Camel Script and snake script.

-The greatest difference between algebraic and programming variables is that while the former only exist in our immagination as we are solving a mathematical problem, the latter physically exists as a group of registers in the computer's memory while the program that contains them is running.
+The greatest difference between algebraic and programming variables is that while the former only exist in our imagination as we are solving a mathematical problem, the latter physically exists as a group of registers in the computer's memory while the program that contains them is running.

 Go to top